-On September 3rd, the new S-Bahn lost property office near the Warschauer Straße stop opened its doors on Rudolfstraße 1-8, 10245 Berlin.
+The S-Bahn lost property office is near the Warschauer Straße station, at Rudolfstraße 1-8, 10245 Berlin.
 This is where you go to drop off, find or pick up lost items.

 S-Bahn and BVG under one roof